ChrisVilches/Card-Game-Kernel/README.md

 ## Proof of concept

+In order to prove this software can achieve a flexible way of developing any card game, where cards can have any imaginable behavior, a few proof of concept test cases were developed.
+Some of these were coded as tests and can be found [here](spec/proof_of_concept).

 ### When card A is present, prevent the opponent from using cards of type B

 Each card has a `transfer` event that executes whenever a card is transferred from one card container to another.
 In this case, the first container, and the next container could for instance be the attacking line, where you place all the cards that are going to attack the opponent.